mattj23/covid-delta-usa/readme.md

 ### Infection mechanics

 The infection mechanics are the heart of this model, and they fall into two portions.
 The first has to do with how an infection occurs and what happens to the individual in the population who becomes infected.
 The second has to do with calculating the probability of infection, taking into account the complex effects of heterogenous and changing immunities.

+***Note**: the point of this model is to be able to change any micro-scale behavior arbitrarily.
+The following section describes the various probability distributions and scalar curves *I* chose to use in the default infection mechanics, but *any* parameter or curve can be trivially swapped for something different.*

 #### Infection and disease progression